 Figure 4.
-Hub-and-spoke network architecture using VPC Network Peering for network isolation and non-transitive connectivity.
+Hub-and-spoke network architecture that uses VPC Network Peering for network isolation and non-transitive connectivity.

 Hub and spoke with transitivity

-To enable hub-and-spoke with transitivity (traffic from a spoke can reach other spokes through the hub), there are several approaches for using VPC Network Peering.
+To enable hub-and-spoke with transitivity (traffic from a spoke can reach other spokes through the hub), there are several approaches that use VPC Network Peering.
 You can use VPC Network Peering in a full mesh topology, where every VPC network directly peers with every other VPC network that it needs to reach.